-Access the property from Boulder by heading west on Flagstaff Road to Cathedral Park.
-Emergency evacuation from this property is dependent on the location of a fire at a given time.
-Two main evacuation routes could be east on Flagstaff Road to the city of Boulder or west on Flagstaff Road to Coal Creek Canyon.
+Access the property from Boulder by heading west on Mapleton Ave to Sunshine Canyon Dr, end at 2891 Sunshine Canyon Dr. Emergency evacuation from this property is dependent on the location of a fire at a given time.
+Two main evacuation routes could be east on Sunshine Canyon Dr to the City of Boulder or west on Sunshine Canyon Dr to the town of Gold Hill.

-Construction near the existing driveway will not create any site disturbance or soil compaction and will require the removal of a few trees.
-The driveway will be ~12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12 percent.
-The driveway is approximately 75 ft long in length and has several turn-around options.
+The new retaining wall will create a significant amount of site distrubance and soil compaction and will require the removal of a few trees.
+The driveway is ~12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12 percent.
+The driveway is approximately 325 ft long.
+A hammerhead turnout already exists within 50 feet from the residence.
 Since the driveway is less than 400 ft., no pull-outs are required along the driveway.
+However, one does exist within 100 ft of the residence.